 Xochicalco is an exceptionally well-preserved example of a fortified political, religious and commercial center from the troubled period of 650 to 900 A.D. that followed the breakup of the great Mesoamerican states such as Teotihuacán, Monte Albán, Palenque and Tikal.

 Inhabited since the 2nd century A.D., Quiriguá became the capital of an autonomous and prosperous state.
-Its ruins contain some outstanding monuments and an impressive series of carved stelae and sculpted calendars that constitute an essential source for the study of Mayan civilization.
+Its ruins, located in what is today an archaeological park in southeastern Guatemala, constitute an essential resource for the study of Mayan civilization.

 Chan Chan was the largest city of the pre-Columbian era in South America.
 It was the seat of the ancient Chimú civilization before it fell to the Incas.
 It is now an archaeological site near Trujillo on northern Peru's desert coast.

-Chavín de Huántar gave its name to the culture that developed between 1500 and 300 B.C. in this high valley of the Peruvian Andes.
-Chavin is one of the earliest and best known pre-Columbian sites and represents an important expression of the decorative arts and construction techniques of its time.
+Chavín de Huántar takes its name from the culture that developed between 1500 and 300 B.C. in this high valley of the Peruvian Andes.
+Chavin is one of the earliest and best known pre-Columbian sites and represents an important expression of the construction techniques of its time.

 Choquequirao is an Incan archaeological complex, similar in structure and architecture to Machu Picchu, tucked into the Vilcabamba mountains in the Cusco region of southern Peru.
 It is located on a glaciated peak overlooking the Apurimac River canyon.

 Ciudad Perdida is an ancient Tairona indigenous town and archaeological site carved into Colombia's isolated Sierra Nevada de Santa Marta mountainside.
 It is believed to have been founded about 800 CE, some 650 years earlier than Machu Picchu.